 Women who have a double vagina along with a double uterus may first see a health care provider for menstrual bleeding that isn't stopped by a tampon.
 This can happen when a tampon is placed in one vagina, but blood still flows from the second uterus and vagina.

 When to see a doctor

-- Premature birth
+- Premature birth.

-- Kidney abnormalities
+- Kidney problems.

-A double uterus may be diagnosed during a routine pelvic exam when your doctor observes a double cervix or feels an abnormally shaped uterus.
-If your doctor suspects an abnormality, he or she may recommend any of the following tests:
+A double uterus may be diagnosed during a routine pelvic exam.
+Your doctor may observe a double cervix or feel an unusually shaped uterus.
+To confirm the diagnosis of double uterus, you may need certain tests:

 - Magnetic resonance imaging (MRI).
 The MRI machine looks like a tunnel that has both ends open.
 You lie down on a movable table that slides into the opening of the tunnel.
-This painless procedure uses a magnetic field and radio waves to create cross-sectional images of the inside of your body.
+This painless test uses a magnetic field and radio waves to create cross-sectional images of the inside of your body.